-- 1. Directors shall vacate office when the period for which they were appointed has expired or when the General Meeting of Shareholders so decides, making use of the powers it has been conferred by statute or by the Articles of Association. - 2.
-Directors must offer their resignation to the Board of Directors and effectively resign, should this latter deem it advisable, in the following cases: - (a) When they reach the age of 68.
-Notwithstanding this, directors who hold the office of Chief Executive Officer or Managing Director shall offer their resignation to the Board of Directors upon attaining the age of 65, being able to continue as ordinary members of the Board of Directors until the aforementioned age of 68.
-As an exception, the foregoing rules shall not apply to the founder of the Company, Mr Amancio Ortega Gaona. - (b) When they cease to hold the executive positions to which their appointment as director was associated. - (c) When they are involved in any of the incompatibility or prohibition cases provided in applicable regulations, the Articles of Association or these Regulations, including if they would happen to hold the office of director in more than four listed companies other than the Company. - (d) When they are seriously admonished by the Audit and Compliance Committee for having breached their duties as directors. - (e) When they are involved in any circumstances affecting them, related or not to their actions within the Company, that may harm its name or reputation or otherwise jeopardise the Company's interests.
-For such purposes, they shall report to the Board of Directors any criminal cases in which they are accused as well as any procedural consequences. - (f) When the reasons for their appointment disappear. - (g) With regard to proprietary directors, when the shareholders they represent dispose of their ownership interest in its entirety or reduce it up to a limit which requires the reduction of the number of proprietary directors - (h) With regard to independent directors, when they have continuously held such position in the Company for twelve years. - 3.
-The Board of Directors may only propose the removal of an independent director before the expiry of their term of office when a just cause arises, and this is considered by the Board of Directors after report of the Nomination Committee.
-Namely, a just cause will exist when a director holds new positions or assumes new obligations preventing them from making sufficient time available for board meetings and other duties inherent in the office of director; is in breach of the duties inherent in the office or is involved in any of the circumstances leading to them no longer qualifying as independent directors, pursuant to the provisions of applicable regulations.
-Likewise, removal of a director may be proposed as a result of takeover, mergers or other similar corporate transactions which entail a change in the shareholding structure of the Company, where such change entails in turn another in the structure of the Board of Directors on account of the ratio of proprietary directors.
+- Directors shall vacate office when the period for which they were appointed has expired or when the General Meeting of Shareholders so decides, making use of the powers it has been conferred by statute or by the Articles of Association. - 2.
+The board of directors may urge its members to offer their resignation and it will, if appropriate, propose their dismissal to shareholders at the General Meeting of Shareholders in the following cases: - (a) When they cease to hold the executive positions to which their appointment as director was associated. - (b) When they are involved in any of the incompatibility or prohibition cases provided in applicable regulations, the Articles of Association or these Regulations, including if they would happen to hold the office of director in more than four listed companies other than the Company. - (c) When they are seriously admonished by the Audit and Compliance Committee for having breached their duties as directors. - (d) When they are involved in any circumstances affecting them, related or not to their actions within the Company, that may harm its name or reputation or otherwise jeopardise the Company's interests.
+For such purposes, they shall report to the board of directors any criminal cases in which they are accused as well as the occurrence of any other procedural milestones. - (e) When the reasons for their appointment cease to exist. - (f) With regard to proprietary directors, when the shareholders they represent dispose of their ownership interest in its entirety or reduce it up to a limit which requires the reduction of the number of proprietary directors. - (g) With regard to independent directors, when they have continuously held such position in the Company for twelve years.